 Not quite yet, I agree.
 Because now we will need some substances.
 Any chemical of that era will do.
 And loads of cigarettes with bottles of bourbon – lots of bourbon.
-Now we are ready to burn down this fuzzy road into the sunset where the cacti dwell and the groove lives.
+Now we are ready to burn down this fuzzy road into the sunset, where the cacti dwell and the groove lives.

-This is where the Swiss rock trio Hey Satan and their self-titled debut album comes in.
-They feature some sort of stoner-laden Heavy Rock, a brand of no-nonsense, down-to-earth rock’n’roll that will just warm your heart and soul.
+This is where the Swiss rock trio Hey Satan and their self-titled debut album come in.
+They feature stoner-laden Heavy Rock, a brand of no-nonsense, down-to-earth rock’n’roll that will warm your heart and soul.
 And the stoner bug really bit them hard.
-The band filled their disc with a very powerful brand of Stoner and Hard Rock, spurted out through two screaming guitars and honest drum work.
+The band filled their disc with a very powerful brand of Stoner and Heavy Rock, spurted out through two screaming guitars and honest drum work.

 All this calling of names in vain also tells you that their style for sure sports some serious déjà-vu.
 However by delivering the goods on hot lava rocks, this wave of sludgy, punk-infested, yet still kinda bluesy Stoner Rock really takes the cake.

-I really like the downturned, heavy riffing with the occasional solo that suddenly blasts off into space like Karate Kid on a roll.
-The harsh, yet still clear voice infested vocals add nicely shaped ballast to steady all this heavenly fuzziness buzzing around the record.
+I really like the down-turned, heavy riffing with the occasional solo that suddenly blasts off into space like Karate Kid on a roll.
+The harsh, yet still clear voice-infested vocals add nicely shaped ballast to steady all this heavenly fuzziness buzzing around the record.

-Legal Aspects of Love, Sunshine Blues and In Cold Blood are all of the same vein, meaning good solid Stoner Rock with a few screamy scratches.
+Legal Aspects of Love, Sunshine Blues, and In Cold Blood are all of the same vein, meaning good solid Stoner Rock with a few screamy scratches.
 And I still wonder where the blues in Sunshine Blues hides.

 So, you kinda sit there and wonder if they shot all their powder already, until 1991 kicks off.
 By Loki, this record is like an oyster.
 Hey Satan hid the pearl straight in the midst of the pink flesh.
-The divine heaviness with the rough riffing at the beginning jerks you awake at a time where you just wanted to doze off and enjoy the ride.
+The divine heaviness with the rough riffing at the beginning jerks you awake at a time when you just wanted to doze off and enjoy the ride.

-Now the following track Song for a Lost Mariner will not be lost on you neither.
-It’s Zep-ish antics again did a lot of good to this here cold metal heart.
-And you even get a pretty sturdy additional solo on this one too, albeit a shortish one.
+Now the following track Song for a Lost Mariner will not be lost on you either.
+Its Zep-ish antics again did a lot of good to this here cold metal heart.
+And you even get a pretty sturdy additional solo on this one, too, albeit a shortish one.

-In the end, Hey Satan created a spicy dish of sludgy, red-hot Stoner Rock, dripping with fuzz and injecting a whiff of a cheeky punkiness.
-But it is their no-nonsense style and hard bitten, honest rock’n’roll that takes the trusty fans to groove nirvana in the end.
+In the end, Hey Satan created a spicy dish of sludgy, red-hot Stoner Rock, dripping with fuzz and injecting a whiff of a cheeky punkish goodness.
+But it is their no-nonsense style and hard-bitten, honest rock’n’roll that takes the trusty fans to groove nirvana in the end.